openbmc/openbmc/poky/documentation/test-manual/intro.rst

 .. note::

-   The project uses Buildbot for historical reasons but also because many of the project developers have knowledge of python.
+   The project uses Buildbot for historical reasons but also because many of the project developers have knowledge of Python.
 It is possible to use the outer layers from another Continuous Integration (CI) system such as
    `Jenkins <https://en.wikipedia.org/wiki/Jenkins_(software)>`__